Types Of Therapies For Anxiety Disorders

 Many animal-assisted therapies can bring emotional relief to people experiencing anxiety.
 Dogs, cats, and horses are often used in anxiety therapy due to their gentle nature and the possibility of allowing the client to form a connection with a loving animal.

 Animals often leave individuals feeling relaxed.
 Their presence might help clients ignore their fears and focus on an activity with the animal.
-For example, people participating in equine therapy may clean a horse, feed it, and go for relaxing rides.
+For example, people with anxiety participating in equine therapy may clean a horse, feed it, and go for relaxing rides.

 These therapies can also be helpful for people with anxiety to experience a bond with an animal.
 It can be lonely to experience mental health challenges, and animals may provide connection.